ChenBohan/CarND-17-Motion-Planning-PID-Control/README.md

 ## PD control

-P control uses present + past infomation.
+- Using present + past infomation.

 We've added the `prev_cte` variable which is assigned to the previous CTE and `diff_cte`, the difference between the current CTE and previous CTE.